wrkcloud/formidable-pdf/README.md

 This tip/hack relies on your browsers print capabilities and a bare-bones WP template.
 It doesn't use any additional plugins and doesn't zap server resources when creating a PDF.

-We have included some sample files to accompany this guide.
+We have included some basic sample files to accompany this guide.

 We have only tested this on the following (*tested in BrowserStack):